sobjornstad/AnkiLPCG/README.md

 Running the Script
 ==================

+On Windows, double-click on the file.
+On Linux, run './lpcg.py'.
+On Mac OS X, I believe you can double-click as well, but I'm not certain.

 When you run LPCG, you will be shown a copyright notice and a brief help screen.
 Here's what information you need to give it: